rob-myers/rob-myers.github.io/articles/technology.md

 - They must return either null or a virtual [DOM node](https://developer.mozilla.org/en-US/docs/Web/API/Node).

-  This returned value amounts to an HTML fragment to be rendered, and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).
+  This returned value ultimately amounts to an HTML fragment to be rendered, and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).

 React developers use a grammatical extension of JavaScript called JSX.